The LAST DAY to Late Drop a class or change a course to Pass/Fail in Wolverine Access is WEDNESDAY, DECEMBER 6 at 11:59PM.

 While we realize you will be navigating many challenges with different course formats and that remote learning brings up new concerns regarding academic integrity.
 It is important to review LSA Community Standards of Academic Integrity and approach your coursework with integrity, regardless of whether it is online or in-person.
 Be sure to communicate with your instructors if you are unsure about coursework expectations or if you encounter any issues.

 Virtual coursework might require some finetuning of your study strategies.
-The behavioral science team at the Center for Academic Innovation has put together a guide to help you adjust the way you prepare for remote coursework, and additional tips can be found on the Remote Learning for Students webpage.
+The behavioral science team at the Center for Academic Innovation has put together a guide to help you adjust the way you prepare for remote coursework.
 If you have questions or need additional support, please contact your advisor; we are happy to help.

 In addition to places like Shapiro, the Union, the League, and the LSA atrium, here is a map and list of the buildings and 70 LSA rooms that are available for students to reserve.